“I was born, have lived, and will die free.”

 Regardless of the state of her genitals, Kristina did not fall easily into the role of woman or man, breaking gender roles on both ends from a young age and continuing that tradition until the day she died.

 Though in her time as ruler she had many advisers, it was clear it was not because of any lack of independence, but because of how highly she valued knowledge and new perspectives.
 Bringing people from all around Europe to teach her, and later learn with her, she prioritized the pursuit of knowledge and the arts above all else.
 She made friends with some of the most educated people of the time and worked to make herself as educated as them.
 She succeeded, amassing Sweden’s library in her time as ruler.
-During her rule, she moved the country from a time of war and conflict to work on educating the country, establishing the first countrywide school ordinance, and starting the first newspaper.
+During her rule, she moved the country from a time of war and conflict to work on educating the country, establishing the first countrywide school ordinance, and starting the first newspaper which remains the longest-running newspaper in the world.

 Not to be swayed towards the more traditionally feminine side, even in her personal life, she was known to dress as a man, and she refused to get married and produce the heir the country wanted from her.
 In fact, she was reportedly disgusted by pregnancy; so much so, her ladies-in-waiting were afraid to tell her if they got pregnant because they knew she would fire them.

-Considering all of this it is still entirely possible that she could have been an allosexual lesbian, and just kept more quiet about her activities as she got older, especially considering her large collection of paintings of nude women she kept near her.
-Regardless of the level of sexual attraction she felt, it was clear she has not attracted to men in the way people wanted her to be.
+Considering all of this it is still entirely possible that she could have been an allosexual and attracted to women, and just kept more quiet about her activities as she got older, though that wouldn't have been hard considering her large collection of paintings of nude women she kept near her.
+Regardless of the level of sexual attraction she felt, it was clear she has not attracted to men in the way people wanted her to be and the only possible romantic or sexual relationship with a man seems to have remained unrequited.
 She died unmarried and widely thought to be a virgin, despite any sexual relationships she had with women, which weren’t counted.

 And in the end, regardless of what exactly she would have identified as given the spectrum of gender and sexuality labels that exist today, she was a remarkable person and deserves to have her story told without trying to hide parts of it, as many historians do.

-She was in a romantic and sexual relationship with a woman, she dressed and was raised as a man would have been, she grew up choosing pieces from many identities, though settled fully with none, and none of these things are shameful.
+She was in a romantic and sexual relationship with a woman, she dressed and was raised as a man would have been, she grew up choosing pieces from many identities, though settled fully with none, and none of this is shameful.
 She never hid them, so there is no reason for us to do any less than accept her for who and what she ultimately was; a great and beloved King of Sweden.

 [Disclaimer: some of the sources may contain triggering material]